MattDavies1/Data-Bootcamp-Project/Proposal.md

 ## Questions

-- What is the relationship between total cannabis consumption and ...
-- Does alcohol or cannabis consumption correlate strongly to increases in crime (as measured by ... )
+- Does alcohol or cannabis consumption correlate strongly to increases in crime as measured by number of crimes commited?
-- Does alcohol or cannabis better predict changes in all cause mortality
+- Is there a relationship between alcohol or cannabis and all-cause mortality?
+Which substance is a better predictor of ACM?
-- Does cannabis consuption trend with population level education rates
+- Does cannabis consuption trend with population level education rates?
-- Is there an inverse relationship between alcohol useage and cannabis usage
+- Is there a relationship between alcohol useage and cannabis usage?

 ## Possible Data Sources: